 Denver Public Schools is getting back to basics with culinary classes for its staff.

+This past July, 120 nutrition services staffers from the Denver Public Schools (DPS) did what would have been considered laughably redundant a generation or so ago.
+They were learning to cook.
 The group, the first in a planned three-year program that will eventually put all 500-plus DPS nutrition staffers through the same training, rotated through a set of classes on topics ranging from knife skills and baking to cold prep (for the planned school salad bars) and scratch cooking of dishes ...